Emergence of Rich Dissipative Phases in the Anisotropic Quantum Rabi Model Driven by the $\mathbf{A}^{2}$ Term: conclusion

 \section{conclusion}

 We have conducted a systematic investigation of the steady-state phase transitions in the open anisotropic QRM, explicitly incorporating the $\mathbf{A}^2$ term.
-It is convincingly demonstrated that the anisotropy parameter $\tau$ provides a crucial pathway to circumvent the no-go theorem applicable in the open isotropic setting, thereby enabling a remarkably rich and varied steady-state phase diagram.
+Our results convincingly demonstrate that the anisotropy parameter $\tau$ provides a crucial pathway to circumvent the prohibition of the phase transition in the open isotropic setting, thereby enabling a remarkably rich and varied steady-state phase diagram.

 Through a comprehensive mean-field semiclassical analysis, we identify the emergence of three distinct phases: the NP, the SRP, and extended bistable phases characterized by the coexistence of NP and SRP.
 These three phases converge at tricritical points in the parameter space.
 With the exception of the first-order phase transition between the NP and the bistable phase, all other phase transitions are found to be of second order.
 The synergistic interplay between the anisotropy $\tau$ and the $\mathbf{A}^2$ term strength $\kappa$ is shown to facilitate a variety of DPTs, allowing for broad tunability of the phase structure.